PortAudio/portaudio/src/hostapi/oboe/README.md

 TODOs:
 ----
 - Tests.
 This implementation was non-extensively tested for VoIP calls and blocking streams - for
-  everything else, it should have a decent structure.
+  everything else, it should have a decent structure, but needs to be tested.

 - Add support for armeabi-v7a and x86 architectures.

 - Implement onErrorAfterClose in a way that works, and checking the callback methods.

-Misc
+Miscellaneous
 ----
 ### Latency and Sharing Mode:
 Using LowLatency and SharingMode Exclusive is possible, but a function in  pa_oboe.h that sets said flags *is yet to be implemented*, so you'll have to manually set those properties in the  OboeEngine::OpenStream function.